Best Film for the Konica Autoreflex T3

 Bulk Loading Film

-Considered one of the most common methods to save some money on film is to buy a roll of 100' of film and manually load canisters by hand.
+One of the best ways to lower your costs on film is to buy a bulk roll of 100 feet of film and load it into canisters by hand.

-Be aware that you are limited to 100-foot rolls of black and white film.
-This is because black & white film is a lot easier and cheaper to process yourself.
+Another thing to keep in mind is that you are limited to 100 foot rolls of black & white film.
+This is in part because black & white film is a lot easier and more affordable to develop at home.

 Home Developing and Scanning

-All film can be developed by hand.
-It's an excellent way to save money so that you can use more film with your Konica Autoreflex T3.
+All film can be developed at home.
+It is a great method to lower your costs so you can shoot more film with your Konica Autoreflex T3.

-Black & white film is significantly less complicated to develop.
-Developer temperature and time are not as imperative to do correctly with black & white films as time and temperatures are for transparency or color negative.
+Black and white film is by far the least complicated to develop at home.
+Chemical temperature and time are not as essential to get correct with black & white film as they are for color negative or slide film.